 July 25, 2017

-This summer, Fresh Food Markets are being hosted weekly at three Cook County Health and Hospitals System (CCHHS) health centers in South Suburban Cook County.
+Starting in summer, Fresh Food Markets are being hosted weekly at three Cook County Health (CCH) health centers in South Suburban Cook County.

-Black Oaks Center, a local nonprofit, is partnering with CCHHS to make fresh fruits and vegetables available for sale at Oak Forest Health Center, Robbins Health Center and Cottage Grove Health Center.
+Black Oaks Center, a local nonprofit, is partnering with CCH to make fresh fruits and vegetables available for sale at Oak Forest Health Center, Robbins Health Center and Cottage Grove Health Center.